avisi/techday_archives/intermediate/README.md

 ``http://localhost:8080``
 to render a graph.

-Note that we can pass Java types back and forth from Java to R.
+Note that we can pass Java types back and forth from Java to R. During startup the R interpreter will process the R code so the startup might take a few seconds.